BuzzKill Pest Control

 Professional treatments typically require you and your pets to vacate the property for 2 to 4 hours while the insecticide dries.
 Your pest controller will give you specific instructions based on the products used.

-Professional Flea Removal Service
+Professional Flea Treatment Service

-View Flea Removal Service
+View Flea Treatment Service

-Need Help with Fleas?
+Need Help with Flea Treatment?

 Our expert pest controllers are ready to help.
 Same-day callouts, no call-out fee, and guaranteed results.